luciavelasco/lootnoodleJS/README.md

 The command: "!loot [challenge rating of treasure hoard]"
 Example: !loot 3

+To use the script, simply copy the entire contents of the file (yes the entire thing) and paste it into a new roll20 script tab named 'lootnoodle'.

 If you wish to contribute to this project, contact me and we can talk about it. https://www.reddit.com/user/zacharydix